patroytall/patrick-roy-me/src/about/index.md

 Cloud based applications is the largest paradigm shift I have experienced.
 A mesh of services tied with a small amount of code to deliver massive functionality.

-Testing strategies in microservice environments need to be adapted.
-Consumer-driven contract testing is costly but will safeguard your system in the long run.

 AI; Intriguing these black box models but so powerful when accurate.
 Although new, it is still all about the data.

+Configuration as code brings much needed automation and traceability but not everything is idempotent.
+You will need to get creative.
 Automate, automate, automate.

+Serverless.
+Yes.

+Testing strategies in microservice environments need to be adapted.
+Consumer-driven contract testing is costly but will safeguard your system in the long run.

 [Kubernetes](https://kubernetes.io/), the defacto container orchestration, is not your friend; it will cost you an arm and a leg in configuration and maintenance.
 Consider hosted versions or better a more managed platform if you can.